-The sensory deprivation pods are spacious.
-They’re about 1 meter wide and 2 meters long.
+The sensory deprivation tank is spacious.
+It’s about 1 meter wide and 2 meters long.
 The inside contains a mood light that changes color every few seconds, which you can turn off with the press of a button from inside the pod.
 In complete darkness, your other senses are heightened–including your imagination if you’re anything like me.
 To the right, there’s also an emergency button, or a “panic button” as I would like to call it.
 A general tip on how to enjoy floating: don’t watch any horror movies nor drink coffee before floating!

 Saltwater Float Center Price Rates

 Double Float: PHP 4,500 (2 pods to be booked at the same time.
 Bring a friend.)

 3 Float Package: PHP 6,500 (3 single floats on different days.
 Must be you; Not shareable.)

 Soft Opening Promo (until end of November 2018): PHP 1,800 per person and PHP 1,500 per person for 2 persons.

 What makes floating in a sensory deprivation tank different from the pool, the beach or on the bed?

 Bed vs. Sensory Deprivation Tank: A bed doesn’t allow you to float and achieve that light feeling.